telerik/kendo-ui-core/docs/jsp/tags/grid/ajax-binding.md

 ---
 title: Ajax Binding
+page_title: Ajax Binding | Grid JSP Tag
+description: "Get started with the Ajax binding of the Grid JSP tag in Kendo UI."
+slug: ajaxbinding_grid_uiforjsp
+position: 3
 ---

 # Ajax Binding

-## Getting started
+## Getting Started

-When configured for ajax binding the Kendo Grid for JSP will make ajax requests when doing paging, sorting, filtering or grouping.
+When configured for Ajax binding, the Kendo UI Grid for JSP makes Ajax requests when doing paging, sorting, filtering, or grouping.

+### Configuration

-To configure the Kendo Grid for ajax binding follow these steps (using Spring MVC framework):
+To configure the Kendo UI Grid for Ajax binding, follow the steps below (using the Spring MVC framework).

-1. Add a new action method which will return data to populate the grid:
+**Step 1** Add a new action method which will return data to populate the Grid.

+###### Example

         @Autowired
         private ProductDao product;